-Although Frank A. DeMarco, a man of many hats, officially left his last UWindsor role 30 years ago, he continues to propel the University of Windsor forward.
+Although Dr. Frank A. DeMarco, a man of many hats, officially left his last UWindsor role 30 years ago, he continues to shape and propel the University of Windsor forward.

-The former UWindsor professor, researcher, coach, first dean of engineering, inaugural vice president and now, professor emeritus, was honoured on May 28 at the University of Windsor by former colleagues and students, friends, staff and members of his family, who donated $100,000 to the University’s engineering and science faculties in honour of his illustrious career.
+The former UWindsor professor, researcher, coach, first dean of engineering, inaugural vice president and now, professor emeritus, was honoured on May 28 at the University of Windsor by former colleagues and students, friends, UWindsor staff and members of his family, who donated $100,000 to the university’s engineering and science faculties in honour of Dr. DeMarco’s illustrious career.

-He went on to chair Essex College’s staff committee of department heads and when Essex College incorporated in 1954, DeMarco became acting head of the engineering department.
-Under his leadership, the chemical, civil, electrical and mechanical engineering programs were accredited by the Canadian Engineering Accreditation Board.
+He went on to chair Essex College’s staff committee of department heads and when Essex College incorporated in 1954, Dr. DeMarco was made acting head of the engineering department.
+Under Dean DeMarco’s leadership, the chemical, civil, electrical and mechanical engineering programs were accredited by the Canadian Engineering Accreditation Board.
 In 1959, when the faculty of applied science was created, he became the first dean of applied science, which he held until becoming the first vice president of the University of Windsor in 1964.

 “Essex College, under Dr. DeMarco’s leadership, provided the impetus for this modern university with increased emphasis on professional programs, graduate studies and research,” Dr. St. Pierre added.
 “When coupled with the proud traditions of Assumption’s century of liberal arts education, a well-balanced, new and forward looking institution resulted, but rich in old and enduring traditions.”

-More than 150 attendees, including family from as far as British Columbia and Ottawa, watched as UWindsor president Alan Wildeman unveiled a dedication plaque that will hang in CEI.
+More than 150 attendees, including family from as far as British Columbia and Ottawa, watched as Dr. Alan Wildeman, president and vice-chancellor of the University of Windsor, unveiled a dedication plaque that will hang in CEI.

 “This gift will be used to support students and to support the kind of education experience that we want them to have,” Dr. Wildeman said.
 “Thank you to the DeMarco family for this extraordinary generosity.”

-The DeMarco family has supported the University of Windsor with philanthropic gifts through the years, including the establishment of the DeMarco Environmental Engineering Scholarship, Mary DeMarco Visual Arts Scholarship, DeMarco Award for Scholar-Athlete, Environment and Energy in Action Fund and a naming in the Medical Education Building in honor of the late Dr. Frank G. DeMarco.
+The DeMarco family has supported the University of Windsor with philanthropic gifts throughout the years, including the establishment of the DeMarco Environmental Engineering Scholarship, Mary DeMarco Visual Arts Scholarship, DeMarco Award for Scholar-Athlete, Environment & Energy in Action Fund and a naming in the Medical Education Building in honor of the late Dr. Frank G. DeMarco.

 Several of DeMarco’s 12 children became engineers, including Dan DeMarco, a UWindsor alumnus.